watem-sedem/watem-sedem/docs/cn-ws.rst

 Dams and ditches
 ****************

 Dams and ditches influence the direction of water and sediment transport and, thus, alter the routing.
 The routing along a dam or ditch is incorporated in the routing algorithm.
-A detailed explaination about these functionalities is given in the user choices section.
+A detailed explaination about these functionalities is given in the user choices sections about :ref:`dams <includedams>` and :ref:`ditches <includeditches>`.

 Sewers/endpoints
 ****************

 TO DO
+see :ref:`here <inlcudesewers>` for more info

 References
 ==========